Rhod4/Race-Portfolio-Web/README.md

 - race scores (e.g. safety rating)

 These are just a few planned features, with many more to come

 ---

-The project was originally made with vue, but then converted to be a nuxt.js based project.
-Due to this, some of the structure will need to be revamped

-This project uses:
-- vue3
-- nuxt.js
-- typescript
-- vuelidate
-- DaisyUi
-- Pinia
-- SweetAlert2
-- Axios

----
 # Setup Project